onnela-lab/beiwe-backend/README.md

-RDS_HOSTNAME - database IP address or url S3_ACCESS_CREDENTIALS_USER - the user id for s3 access for your deployment S3_ACCESS_CREDENTIALS_KEY - the secret key for s3 access for your deployment SYSADMIN_EMAILS - (This item is in the process of being deprecated and has no effect)
+RDS_HOSTNAME - database IP address or url S3_ACCESS_CREDENTIALS_USER - the user id for s3 access for your deployment S3_ACCESS_CREDENTIALS_KEY - the secret key for s3 access for your deployment SYSADMIN_EMAILS - The email address pointed at by the System Administrator link in the footer of the website.
 ```

+_Note that SYSADMIN_EMAILS is plural, but currently only the first email address will be used. a comma separated list of email addresses may be provided and may be used in the future._

 ### Optional Settings
 There are additional settings that you will find documented directly in the [`config/settings.py`](config/settings.py) file.